Skip to content

 Today, there is another comparison with WD’s very popular SN770.
 So, without any delays, let’s get started.

 Both of these drives are Gen 4 NVMe SSDs.
 But, the promised read/write speeds are really far from each other.
-So, if you are finding the best speed and are not worried about the price, you can go with the SN850 right here.
+So, if you are looking for the best speed and are not worried about the price, you can go with the SN850 right here.
 The maximum theoretical speed of SN770 is 5150 MB/s while SN850 promises a whopping 7000 MB/s.

 Another big difference is that SN850 has a DRAM cache while SN770 is a DRAM-Less NVMe drive.
 There are numerous other things to discuss these both.
 So, let’s start with the first one.